Thanks for contacting Health at Hand. Turmeric is increasingly being recognised for its medicinal values and properties.

-Curcumin modifies the inflammation process and has been shown to be as effective as hydrocortisone at reducing the swelling in one study.
-It may interfere with the platelet activity so may prevent clots such as DVT.
+Curcumin modifies the inflammation process and there is some evidence that it may help alleviate arthritis symptoms.
+It may also interfere with platelet activity so may prevent clots such as DVT.

-Turmeric is thought to help protect the liver, prevent cancer, prevent cancer progressing but research in this matter is still in its infancy.
+Turmeric is also thought to help protect the liver, prevent cancer and prevent cancer progressing, and help manage symptoms associated with Alzheimer’s disease, diabetes and high cholesterol.
+However research into all of these claims is still in its infancy.

 Turmeric can be used as a powder or root in cooking.
 It is versatile as a spice so it can be added to many foods such as curries and sauces.
 As a powder it can be safely used up to 3g daily.